 Assessments will be in the form of regular vocabulary tests, where spelling will matter, and more formal tests based on reading, writing, speaking and listening.
 They will be assessed on two skills per term: speaking/ reading and writing/ listening.

 MODULE 1: Youth culture: TV, cinema, the internet and reading.

-- Assessment 1: Speaking and reading
+- Assessment 1: Speaking (talking about going to the cinema, reading and the internet) and reading

 MODULE 2: Paris: saying what you can do there/ what students like doing and what they did when they visited different places.

 - Assessment 2: Listening and writing (a description of yourself name, age, family, etc., your interests, what you like did while on holiday in a different town)